 - Vegan: that’s right!
 You don’t need a single egg or any dairy for this recipe!
 It’s made delicious with simple pantry items!

 - Garnishing: You can go all out with the cream cheese frosting, crushed pistachios, and passionfruit or keep it simple!

 What do you need for this recipe?

 - Figs: are paired usually with savoury things.
-Because of its unique deep taste, I found the taste amazing with peaches.
+Because of its unique deep sweet and savoury taste, I found the taste amazing with peaches.

 - Peaches: These juicy stone fruits are just so incredible.
 Where I live they are in season for over a month and we are just so lucky!
-Juicy nibbles of peaches scattered throughout the cake makes this recipe so so good!
+Juicy nibbles of this stone fruit scattered throughout the cake makes this recipe so so good!

 - Spices: These add richness along with the fruits.
 The result is such an amazing aroma that wafts into the kitchen as well as into your mouth when you take a bite.

 - Coconut oil: I find using coconut oil creates a moist and rich texture.
 Sometimes it can create an almost crispy outside texture but the inside of the cake remains moist.
 I use it almost all of my baking recipes.